cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 ##### 2 Test

 Write a desugaring for a `test` statement, similar to the `assert` desugaring above.
-In this case the syntax could be: `test Expression should be Expression;`.
+In this case the syntax could be: `test E1 should be E2;`.
 Note that `should` and `be` are two keywords!
 Instead of throwing an exception it evaluates both expressions, tests if they are equal, and prints out a message with expected and actual value if the test failed.

 _Tip_: pass the two expressions as parameters to an IFFE, like so `(function (actual, expected) { ... })(E1, E2)`.